bri713/Chinese-Chess/README.md

 # Chinese-Chess
 first personal project
-nd help on the move class and all the chess extensions. thx
+now working on the checking the class of chess